 We have a fleet of high end JVC VCRs, including the JVC Super VHS HR-S3900U and JVC HR-S6700U professional models that stream the movies via S-Video for the most crisp picture.

-We clean our VHS tapes with Tapechek 460 Cleaner ($4000).
-This ensures only clean tapes are being put into our machines, increasingly their longevity.
+For our dirtiest tapes, we have a Tapechek 460 Cleaner ($4000).
+This ensures only clean tapes are being put into our machines, increasingly their longevity. them.

 We spent around $10,000 on our total configuration.